Lansing, Michigan: 5 Must-Have Foodie Experiences

-Food & Drink, Greater Lansing, Michigan, Midwest Travel, USA Travel
+Food & Drink, Greater Lansing, Michigan

 As an Amazon Associate, I earn from qualifying purchases.
 Click here for the complete disclosures.

-Experience one of Michigan’s best scratch kitchens at Zaytoon
+Experience One of Michigan’s Best Scratch Kitchens at Zaytoon

 They emphasize from-scratch cooking with fresh Michigan ingredients, never frozen.
 For example, making hummus is a three-day process.
 First, they soak the chickpeas, then boil them, and ultimately, after cooling overnight, they make them into smooth hummus accompanied by pita.
-Order the spicy version, for a bit of a kick.
+Order the spicy version for a bit of a kick.

-Tip: Many dishes, including kabobs, chicken shawarma, cauliflower, and eggplant, are gluten-free.
+Piper’s Pro Planning: Many dishes, including kabobs, chicken shawarma, cauliflower, and eggplant, are gluten-free.
 The chef even switched the bulger (wheat) in the tabbouleh for quinoa to make it gluten-free.

-Greek Salad from Soup Spoon Cafe
+Greek Salad from Soup Spoon Cafe a Lansing Best Restaurant

 Greek Salad from Soup Spoon Café